GuildCrafts/web-development-js/_goals/196-Dive_Into_UNIX_and_Bash.md

 Then you have the [shell][wiki-shell].
 [Bash][wiki-bash] is a common one that ships with all Apple computers, but there are others: [zsh][zsh], [csh][csh], and [fish][fish] (yes, it's called `fish`).
 While this goal only focuses on bash, you may be inspired to try out other shells.

-As you work through the books and exercises, you'll may encounter questions like the following:
+As you work through the books and exercises, you may encounter questions like the following:

 - What is the difference between the user and the system?
 - What happens when an executable script is invoked?